xzYue/odoo/doc/howtos/backend.rst

 Printed reports
 ---------------

-Odoo 8.0 comes with a new report engine based on :ref:`reference/qweb`, `Twitter Bootstrap`_ and Wkhtmltopdf_.
+Modoo 8.0 comes with a new report engine based on :ref:`reference/qweb`, `Twitter Bootstrap`_ and Wkhtmltopdf_.

 A report is a combination two elements: